 A future LRT station will be just 500 metres away from Belmont Street, between 194th and 210th Avenue.

 We planned Belmont to provide amenities that do not need an association to manage.
-That means no HOA, and even better, no HOA fees.
+That means no RA, and even better, no RA fees.
 Spend the money on something nice instead, like ice cream for the kids.

 No, but you wouldn’t want to anyway – skating and swimming is much more fun at a rec centre where treats are only steps away.
 Visit the City’s website if you want to find out more about storm ponds, and then navigate over to the recreation section to find the closest arena or swimming pool.